dixondan/UCD-ECL290-GEE/_modules/00-access-javascript.md

 ### 2. Joining our shared GEE code repository

 Google Earth Engine allows you to have shared group folders/repositories for scripts.
 We've organized the code presented in this tutorial this way.
-Instead of adding each of your emails one at a time (tedious!), you will instead join a google group that will then allow you access to the shared code repository.
+You will be given read access to the shared code repository.
 Please follow these steps:

-  - Join the UCD-ECL290 Google Earth Engine Tutorial Google group by clicking this link <a href="https://goo.gl/JsnWZH" target="_blank">https://goo.gl/JsnWZH</a> .
-Don't worry about posting permissions; we won't  be posting anything.
+  - Join the UCD-ECL290 Google Earth Engine repository <a href="https://code.earthengine.google.com/?accept_repo=users/djdixongee/UCD-ECL290" target="_blank">https://code.earthengine.google.com/?accept_repo=users/djdixongee/UCD-ECL290</a> .
   - Accept the shared repository by clicking this link:
   <a href="https://code.earthengine.google.com/?accept_repo=users/victorialy/geohackweek2019
 " target="_blank">https://code.earthengine.google.com/?accept_repo=users/victorialy/geohackweek2019</a>
   - In the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Reader" section.
-A directory called *users/victorialy/geohackweek2019* should appear with read-only versions of the full scripts from each episode.
+A directory called *users/djdixongee/UCD-ECL290* should appear with read-only versions of the full scripts from each module.

-Test Link:
+Test Link: try running the script users/djdixongee/UCD-ECL290/mod_01/00_start-up

 ### 3. Javascript Tips